Dear Beautiful Daughters,

 19. Don’t be afraid to be the first person on the dance floor.
 Get out there and get ur freak on!

 20. Treat everyone with the same level of kindness.
 You never know someone’s back-story; they could be grieving or about to lose their home, or god forbid, living with a toddler.
 And you never know who you might be talking to.
 (The person you piss off today could be signing your paychecks tomorrow.)

 21. Here’s how to get a ‘bathing suit body’: Have a body, put on a bathing suit.
 Love handles or cellulite are never a good enough excuse to miss out on your own life.

 22. If you’re going to apologize, really commit to changing the behavior.If you punch someone in the face and say “I’m sorry” and then punch them in the face again the next day, then your apology is null and void.
 (Side note: Don’t punch people in the face.)

 23. When you’re a guest, always ask the host(ess) if you can help with anything.
 Most of the time she’ll say no, but the gesture is always appreciated, and you’ll probably be invited back.

 24. Always have your sister’s back.
 Family first, the end.

 25. Don’t settle on things (clothes, shoes, PEOPLE, etc), that aren’t an immediate ‘f-yeah!’
-Take your closet, for instance; go through each article of clothing, and if it doesn’t make you say ‘f-yeah!’, get rid of it.
-Use the same principle in every area of your life, and you will have an ‘f-yeah!’ life.
+Use this principle in every area of your life, and you will have an ‘f-yeah!’ life.